Antihypertensive: Diuretics

-Medications that classified in potassium-sparing diuretics which block the epithelial sodium channel (ENaC), such as amiloride and triamterene, are seldom prescribed as monotherapy.
-ENaC blocker medication needs stronger public evidence for their blood pressure reducing effect.
+Medications that are classified as potassium-sparing diuretics which block the epithelial sodium channel (ENaC), such as amiloride and triamterene, are seldom prescribed as monotherapy.
+ENaC blocker medications need stronger public evidence for their blood pressure reducing effect.

 Calcium channel blockers

-Calcium channel blockers block the entry of calcium into muscle cells in artery walls.
+Calcium channel blockers block the entry of calcium into muscle cells in artery walls, resulting in the relaxation of muscle cells and vasodilation.